-Your Directors present the Twenty Second Annual Report (the "Report") of the Company along with the Audited Financial Statements for the year ended March 31, 2015.
+Your Directors present the Twenty Fifth Annual Report (the "Report") of the Company along with the Audited Financial Statements for the year ended March 31, 2018.

 Financial Performance of the Company on Standalone and Consolidated basis:

 |Total Revenue (I)||294.72||344.87||1,010.43||1,055.91|

 |Adjustment of tax relating to earlier periods||-||0.32||0.54||2.40|

 |Profit / (Loss) for the year||(86.71)||92.26||71.11||94.07|

 |A. Other Comprehensive income not to be reclassified to profit and loss in subsequent year:|